Coming to Teams Commercial, Education, and GCC Tenants in Q4 2020

-The meeting organizer assigns meeting participants to the different rooms (Figure 2) .
+The meeting organizer assigns meeting participants to the different rooms (Figure 3) .
 This can be done manually or automatically (participants are evenly divided at random among the available rooms).
-User can be moved between breakout rooms.
-After users are placed into rooms, the organizer uses the Start rooms command to allow the participants assigned to each room to begin work.
+Users can be moved between breakout rooms.
+After assigning users to rooms, the organizer uses the Start rooms command to allow the participants assigned to each room to begin work.
 It’s possible to open rooms individually if you don’t want them all to begin at the same time.
 A setting controls whether people are moved automatically into their assigned rooms (the default) or receive a prompt to join.
 Those assigned to a breakout room cannot add other people – this can only be done by the meeting organizer.

 Participants meet in the breakout rooms and use normal meeting functionality such as chat, app sharing, turn on together mode, and collaborate with a whiteboard.
 To encourage people to participate, everyone in a breakout room is assigned the presenter role.

 The meeting organizer can visit the breakout rooms to help keep everything on track.
 When they join a breakout room, the organizer can work with the other participants.
 The meeting organizer can also make announcements to all breakout rooms.
 For instance, they might send a note to remind people that the breakout rooms will close in five minutes and that someone should be nominated to present findings.
 Announcements are posted to the meeting chat in each open breakout room (Figure 4).
 If participants in a room need to contact the meeting organizer, they can send an @mention message in chat.